pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--june-6-2020.md

 ### What?

-A full day of inspiration in the realm of travel & street photography focusing on the main question: what does it mean to be a story-teller in 2020?
+A full day of inspiration in the realm of visual story-telling focusing on the main question: what does it mean to be a story-teller in 2020?
 We will start the day with an interactive session in which I will teach you all I know about the emotional power of story-telling, the technical aspects of photography and the ins & outs of post production.
 We will have dinner together and afterwards hit the streets where I will help you building confidence in predicting unfolding scenes and approaching strangers.
 Eventually we regroup to evaluate each others work.&nbsp;

 ### Where?

-Bloom Room, Derde Helmersstraat 30H, Amsterdam.
-This creative space is located only 5 minutes away from Leidse Square, right in the middle of the city.
+Amsterdam Fashion Centre, Amsterdam.
+This brand-new venue allows us to meet in the new Corona standard of keeping 1,5m distance.&nbsp;&nbsp;

 Check it out here: [https://www.bloomroom.nl&nbsp;](https://www.bloomroom.nl){: target="_blank"}

 The program for the day is as following:

-13\.00 - 13.30 Walk-in
+12\.30 - 13.00 Walk-in

-13\.30 - 15.00 The power of story-telling&nbsp;
+13\.00 - 14.30 The power of story-telling&nbsp;

-15:00 - 16:30 Technical aspects & editing
+14\.30 - 15.30 Technical aspects & post-production&nbsp;&nbsp;

+15:30 - 16:30 Social Media & building your personal brand as a photographer&nbsp;

 16:30 - 17:30 Dinner

-17:30 - 21:00 &nbsp;Shooting on the streets of Amsterdam
+17:30 - 21:30 Shooting on the streets of Amsterdam

-21:00 - 23.00 Evaluation of images & drinks&nbsp;
+21:30 - 23.00 Evaluation of images & drinks&nbsp;

 ### Who?